HyhGithubNote/EA-Transformer/README.md

 # EA-Transformer
 Equal attention on RGB and depth data is essential for transparent object depth completion

-Will be open source after being included in CVPR
+Will be open source after being included in CVPR2024